Media and Spin

 Opinions on climate change generally fall into several categories:

-Those who believe that climates change is fact, and those who believe it is not.
+Those who believe that climate change is fact, and those who believe it is not.

 There are also those who believe the scientific evidence is not sufficient to prove the case one way or the other.